keen/json

 list-new json(args json[])

 If no arguments are passed this is null.
 Otherwise it is a JSON array.
-For an empty JSON array, use ()::json[] to
+For an empty array, use empty-array or ()::json[]

 named-new json(keys symbol[], values json[])